carpentries-incubator/docker-introduction/_episodes/08-reproducibility.md

    - Make use of images to capture the computational environment required for your work.
    - Decide on the appropriate granularity for the images you will use for your computational work - this will be different for each project/area.
 Take note of accepted practice from contemporary work in the same area.
 What are the right building blocks for individual images in your work?
-   - Document what you have done and why - this can be put in comments in the Dockerfile and the use of the image desccribed in associated documentation and/or publications.
+   - Document what you have done and why - this can be put in comments in the Dockerfile and the use of the image described in associated documentation and/or publications.
 Make sure that references are made in both directions so that the image and the documentation are appropriately linked.
    - When you publish work (in whatever way) use an archiving and DOI service such as Zenodo to make sure your image is captured as it was used for the work and that is obtains a persistent DOI to allow it to be cited and referenced properly.

 ## Container Granularity